ayl48/FastRobots/source/Lab7.md

 # Lab 7: Kalman Filter

+In this lab, I implemented a Kalman Filter in a python simulation and on my robot.
+A Kalman Filter is a method to estimate the robot’s location by combining predictions from a model with real sensor data.
+In this case, we’re using a state space model to predict the robot’s distance from the wall, then updating that prediction using the ToF sensor reading.
+The process has two steps: prediction and update.
+The equations for these steps are shown in the robot implementation section.
+The first part of the lab focuses on estimating drag and momentum using steady-state velocity data to determine values for the model in both the simulation and the robot implementation.

 ## Drag and Momentum Estimation

-I use a step response to estimate drag and momentum by initially setting the PWM to 0 and then applying a constant PWM value.
+I use a step response to collect data for the drag and momentum estimation by initially setting the PWM to 0 and then applying a constant PWM value.
 I chose a PWM of 100, which is about 39% of the maximum PWM used in my linear PID lab, instead of the recommended 50-100% of the maximum u, because the robot moved too quickly at higher PWM values, making it difficult to collect a sufficient number of data points.

 ![](images/Lab7/100pwm.jpeg)